edgexfoundry/edgex-docs/docs_src/design/adr/security/0026-authentication.md

-Even though the original JWT passes through the proxy, the Kong authentication plugins do not expose token introspection endpoints that the backend service could use to check the token themselves.
+Even though the original JWT passes through the proxy, the Kong authentication plugins do not expose token introspection endpoints that the backend service could use to check token validity independently.

 The consequence of having an API gateway that performs all microservice authentication is that communication